nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

-PennyWise data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+PennyWise data are saved as a JSON file `[JAR file location]/data/pennywise.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PennyWise will discard all data and start with an empty data file at the next run.
 </div>